 Academic Year Program

 During the academic year, Pre-Collegiate students can take advantage of ACE, monthly workshops, college visits, ACT Preparation, senior college application workshops, and financial aid workshops.

-ACE is held on Mondays and Wednesdays at Beloit Memorial High School and on Tuesdays and Thursdays at Beloit College.
-College students will be available to assist you in all subject areas
+ACE is held on Mondays and Wednesdays at Beloit Memorial High School.
+Help Yourself staff will be available to assist you in all subject areas.

 All students are more than welcome to attend any or all ACE sessions.
 The following are minimum attendance requirements: